TadasBaltrusaitis/CLM-framework/Readme.txt

-	SimpleCLM/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam SimpleCLMImg/ - running clm or clm-z on a images, individual or in a folder MultiTrackCLM/ - tracking multiple faces using the CLM libraries
+	SimpleCLM/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam SimpleCLMImg/ - running clm or clm-z on a images, individual or in a folder MultiTrackCLM/ - tracking multiple faces using the CLM libraries FeatureExtraction/ - a utility executable for extracting similarity normalised faces and HOG features for further facial expression analysis (experimental)
 ./matlab_runners
 	helper scripts for running the experiments and demos ./Release